echeverriaseba/Thesis_Paper_1/README.md

 4. /outputs: analysis outputs (e.g., plots, .csv, etc.)

 ## /src: R scripts:
+Here the main scripts used for data preparation, plotting and statistical analyses are described.
+Other scripts can be found in this folder containing coding tests.

 ### Macroinv_2022: Working with biodiversity data.
 - Field sampling data in "/data/BIO/Macroinv_2022.csv".